 is the best way to introduce a dog to a new home.
 If you have other pets or little children, this is especially true.
 Everything should be as natural as possible, remember that your pet is entering a brand new environment and it is normal for them to be nervous.
 DO NOT

-force any interactions between pets, because it can cause resentment amongst your pets.
+force any interactions between pets, because it can cause resentment amongst your pets because it can cause resentment amongst your new pup and the current resident dog.
 Instead, when your pets are ready to interact, be sure to encourage them in a positive way.
 Let them sniff, or graze, or act in any other ways that seem social as they get to know each other.
-After about two minutes or so, remove the pets from each other to avoid any aggression from showing.
+After about two minutes or so, remove the pets from each other to avoid any aggressive body language from showing.
 Body movements can also clue you in about how each pet is feeling.
-If one is baring its teeth, growling or if their movement becomes rigid, these can be signs of aggression.
+If one is baring its teeth, growling, or if their movement becomes rigid, these can be signs of aggression.
 If pets become hostile towards one another they should be removed from one another immediately and brought back together later for another try.

 #2 Set Expectations Early

 Interrupt any bad behaviors early to let them know that these are not acceptable behaviors.
 Show them that you make the rules, or they will take advantage of there being none.
-Jumping on visitors, bite when taking treats, and stealing food from the table should be discouraged.
-If you want to know more about training, read about How to Train a Dog Not to Bite Strangers.
+Jumping on visitors, bite when taking treats, and stealing food from the table should be seen as off-limits.
+If you want to know more about dog training, read about How to Train a Dog Not to Bite Strangers.